Art and Art History

 2D or 4D, depending on instructor

 Majors must participate in two juried shows.
-To fulfill the requirements of the studio art major each student must either enter our student juried show in spring semester twice or enter our student juried show once and one other non-class related exhibition on or off campus.
+To fulfill the requirements of the studio art major each student must either enter our student juried show in spring semester twice or enter our student juried show once and enter one other non-class related exhibition on or off campus.
 Students unable to meet this requirement must speak with their advisor or the department chair.

 *By completing this major, the student also satisfies the OLE Core Writing in the Major requirement.